HcashOrg/hcashwallet/README.md

 hcashctl --wallet purchaseticket "[fromaccount]" spendlimit minconf "ticketaddress" "[numtickets]")
 //Purchase tickets to participate in PoS process.
 Spendlimit denotes the limit on the amount to spend on ticket, minconf denotes the minimal required confirmation of the transaction(e.g. 1)
 ```

+## Using HcashWallet UI Version
+	HcashWallet UI version is a graphical wallet for HCASH.
+With it, you can send and receive HCASH, purchase tickets for PoS voting, get a history of all your transactions and more.
+	HcashWallet UI version is located here: https://github.com/HcashOrg/hcashwallet/releases.
+It could be extracted and used directly.

 ## License